-In our study respondents used a variety of healthy coping mechanisms to manage their anxiety including exercise (41%), spend time in nature (29%), sleeping more (29%) and connecting with friends / family (28%).
+In our study respondents used a variety of healthy coping mechanisms to manage their anxiety including taking time on their own (37%), exercise (34%), sleeping more (29%), connecting with friends/family (26%) and talking with trusted people (26%).

 There are, however, a number of unhealthy coping mechanisms that are commonly adopted.
 These are reflected in the behaviours reported by our respondents.
-The most common was avoiding trigger situations (24%), which can be very disabling and lifelimiting and is one of the ways that anxiety can feed into isolation, loneliness and even phobias.
+The most common was avoiding trigger situations (22%), which can be very disabling and life-limiting and is one of the ways that anxiety can feed into isolation, loneliness and even phobias.

 It is also common for people to drink more alcohol or smoke more in response to anxiety.
-Again, we see these responses reported by our survey respondents, with 15% reporting drinking alcohol and 11% smoking as a way of coping with their anxiety.
-Men were much more likely to drink alcohol (21% v 10%).
+Again, we see these responses reported by our survey respondents, with 15% reporting drinking alcohol and 9% smoking as a way of coping with their anxiety.
+Women were more likely to avoid trigger situations (24% v 20%), while men were more likely to drink alcohol (19% v 12%).